-Contact Data includes billing address, residential address, email address and telephone numbers.
+- Contact Data includes billing address, residential address, email address and telephone numbers.

-Profile Data includes your username and password, purchases or orders made by you, your interests, preferences, feedback and survey responses.
+- Profile Data includes your username and password, community username, purchases or orders made by you through partner websites, your interests, preferences, feedback and survey responses.

-Usage Data includes information about how you use our website, products and services.
+- Usage Data includes information about how you use our website, products and services.

-Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.
+- Marketing and Communications Data includes your preferences in receiving marketing from us and our third parties and your communication preferences.

 We use different methods to collect data from and about you including through: